TIERS/active-passive-uwb-ros/README.md

 ## Get Started

-Follow the steps in XXXXXXX to setup a UWB system with at least 4 active tag and 2 passve tag.
+Follow the steps in https://github.com/TIERS/dynamic-uwb-firmware to setup a UWB system with at least 6 active tag and 1 passive tag.

 ## Scripts